eduardz1/Bachelor-Thesis/chapters/raspberries-responsabilities-and-physical-setup.typ

 #import "../utils/common.typ": *

-= Raspberry Responsibilities and Physical Setup <raspberry-responsabilities-and-physical-setup>
+= Raspberry Pi Responsibilities and Physical Setup <raspberry-responsabilities-and-physical-setup>

 In our greenhouse, we use a total of 4 Raspberry Pi 4 but in theory, only one is strictly necessary.
 The responsibility that each PC has is as follows: